Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Abstract

 \section{Abstract}

-This paper introduces a vision of \emph{confidential prompting}: securing user prompts from untrusted, cloud-hosted large language model (LLM) provider while preserving model confidentiality, output invariance, and compute efficiency.
-As a first step toward this vision, we present \emph{Obfuscated Secure Partitioned Decoding} (OSPD), a system built on two key innovations.
-First, \emph{Secure Partitioned Decoding} (SPD) isolates user prompts within per-user processes residing in a confidential virtual machine (CVM) on the cloud, which are inaccessible for the cloud LLM while allowing it to generate tokens efficiently.
-Second, \emph{Prompt Obfuscation} (PO) introduces a novel cryptographic technique that enhances SPD’s resilience against advanced prompt reconstruction attacks.
-Together, these innovations ensure OSPD protects both prompt and model confidentiality while maintaining service functionality.
-OSPD enables practical, privacy-preserving cloud-hosted LLM inference for sensitive applications, such as processing personal data, clinical records, and financial documents.
+This paper introduces a vision of \emph{confidential prompting}: securing user prompts from an untrusted, cloud-hosted large language model (LLM) while preserving model confidentiality, output invariance, and compute efficiency.
+As a first step toward this vision, we present \emph{\OSPD}, a system built on top of confidential computing and its core contribution, a novel technology called \emph{Secure Partitioned Decoding} (SPD). \OSPD runs the LLM service inside a confidential virtual machine (CVM), which protects the secrets, i.e., the LLM parameters and user prompts, from adversaries outside the CVM.
+Importantly, it splits the LLM service for a user into two processes, using SPD: a per-user process performs prefill with the user prompts and computes attention scores during decoding; a service process, shared by all users, batches the attention scores from per-user processes and generates output tokens for all users.
+Both the LLM provider and the users trust \OSPD's CVM and its operating system, which guarantees isolation between processes and limits their outbound network capabilities to control information flow.
+The CVM's attestation capability and its open-source software stack enable \OSPD to provide auditable protection of both user prompt and LLM confidentiality.
+Together, \OSPD maintains full utility of LLM service and enables practical, privacy-preserving cloud-hosted LLM inference for sensitive applications, such as processing personal data, clinical records, and financial documents.